malversoft/cached/decorator.md

 This will use a default [cache class] to cache the results returned by the function, based on the function parameters.
 The next time it is called with the same parameter values the function will not be executed again, but instead the result value will be retrieved from the cache.

-The cache is unbounded by default, but a maximum size can be specified to avoid it growing indefinitely.
+The cache maximum size can be specified explicitly.

 ```python
 @cached(maxsize=1024)